 Can I download the video in the size and quality I need?

 At iStock, you can download most of our stock footage in the following sizes and resolutions.

 HD 1920×1080 @ 30p H.264

 HD 1920×1080 @ 30p ProRes 422 (HQ)

-Some stock video sites, especially ones that rely on public domain and free footage, don’t have as many variants available.
+Some stock video sites, especially those that rely on public domain and free footage, don’t have as many available variants.
 As a result, some of their stock footage might not be available in the size you need for your project.

 There are dozens of sites that have free stock videos, but most of them don’t have as vast a library as a site with stock footage for which you buy a license.
 Additionally, sites offering free stock footage will most likely not provide any warranties or indemnities when it comes to the content – stock licensing sites, like iStock, do offer warranties and indemnities

 However, archive.org is a good resource for public domain stock videos.
 You can also find some stock footage at the Library of Congress, BBC Worldwide Learning, NASA Media Archive, and the Open Video Project.

 If you want higher-quality stock videos for free, some stock video websites offer a few free stock videos on a rotating basis.
 For example, iStock offers three new free video clips every month.

 If you’re ready to save time and money with stock footage, you can start searching iStock’s vast library of stock footage and videos by category!